 - Most of my early programming was in assembly language (on the Commodore 64 and Amiga), although I moved to C and C++ after being stranded on Intel CPUs.
 Today I do almost everything in Go and Python, with occasional forays into Elisp and Common Lisp and so on.
 I’m opinionated regarding excess syntax, so I might bash perl/ruby/rust if you let me, and I wish they’d stopped designing C++ a long time ago.

 - So far as databases go, I’ve worked intensely with MSSQL, Oracle, MySQL, and MariaDB.
 Less intensely with most everything else, going back to Microsoft’s Access/Jet engine also before time began.

 - A complete technical résumé looks like alphabet soup.
 I like XML and XSLT and I’m not sorry.

 - I am a bit short of qualifying as a Free-as-in-Freedom Software zealot, as I don’t really do zealotry.
 I am less strict than Richard Stallman but I think his opinions regarding software freedoms are approximately 100% correct and may qualify as facts.

 - I largely prefer to use Linux (Arch/Manjaro and Ubuntu).
 I don’t mind writing GNU/Linux because it’s accurate, but I won’t say it aloud because that’s ridiculous.
 See what I mean?

 I’m Dean.
 That’s the only box that fits.

 You can contact me by email.
-My name is Dean, of course, and you already know the domain.
+My name is Dean, of course, and this is DeanEllis.com.
 All you need is an @.